lewis-wow/Kiq/README.md

 # Kiq.js
-Blazing fast virtual node component based library
+Blazing fast virtual DOM class component based library for reactive UI

 ## Javascript should not be pain
 This library allows you to don't care about DOM and DOM updates, you will only work with data and leave DOM on us